deepaksamuel/ehep-2023/README.md

 You must source thisroot.sh every time you open a new terminal.
 In case you intend to use ROOT frequently, this may be inconvenient.
 You should instead add this line to your bash.rc file.

+### Other ways to install / run ROOT
+- To know more about build ROOT from source and other options, please go to: https://root.cern/install/build_from_source/
+- Other ways to install: https://root.cern/install/

 ## Instructions for installing Geant4
 ### Invoking CMake